nodejs/nodejs.dev/src/documentation/0013-node-output-to-cli/index.md

 ## Basic output using the console module

-Node provides a [`console` module](https://nodejs.org/api/console.html) which provides tons of very useful ways to interact with the command line.
+Node.js provides a [`console` module](https://nodejs.org/api/console.html) which provides tons of very useful ways to interact with the command line.

 It is basically the same as the `console` object you find in the browser.